JI leaders say ‘Karvan-e-Inqilab’ getting encouraging response

 The rally has proved a mega success so far and the excitement of the party workers and general public in welcoming them is worth seeing, the JI leader said.

-“One wonders to see a huge number of people in every small town and big city coming out and welcoming the JI caravan.
+“One wonders to see a huge number of people at every small town and big city coming out and welcoming the JI caravan.
 This is something unprecedented,” Abdul Wasi said.

-In his addresses to the gathering in Chitral, Dir and Bajaur, Senator Mushtaq Ahmad Khan blasted the government for its flawed policies.

 All previous records of corruption have been broken by the rulers, who had come to power in the name of change and fight against corruption.

-Senator Mushtaq Ahmad Khan said the people were fed up with the policies and poor performance of the rulers and were joining JI in large numbers.
+Senator Mushtaq Ahmad Khan said the people were fed up with the policies and poor performance of the rulers and were joining JI in large number.